Nikkei tumbles to 5-month low, Topix below 800

 IMPACT FADING

-Fiscal and economic woes in Europe and the United States pushed the yen up near record highs on Thursday as investors sought the currency as a safe haven, prompting Japan to intervene in the forex markets and ease monetary policy to relieve pressure on the export-reliant economy.
+Fiscal and economic woes in Europe and the U.S. pushed up the yen near record highs on Thursday as investors sought the currency as a safe haven, prompting Japan to intervene in forex markets and ease monetary policy to relieve pain in the export-reliant economy.

-But these efforts were negated by renewed concerns over the global economy after the U.S. market tumbled, reflecting bearish sentiment among investors.
+But these efforts were negated by renewed concerns on the global economy after the U.S. market tumbled to reflect bearish sentiment among investors.

 "It makes sense to hold Japan stocks as long as U.S. markets are strong.
 But as the market cautiously awaits the outcome of U.S. jobs data on Friday, people are unloading risky assets," said Fumihito Akiyama, a fund manager at Sparx Asset Management.